 Select rhubarb that are firm and flat.
-The stalks should be a dark red color without any splits or discolored spots.
+Avoid stalks with split ends or discolored spots.

-Remove leaves from the stalk of the rhubarb.
-Place stalks in a plastic bag in the refrigerator and store for up to two weeks.
+Remove leaves and discard.
+Wash the stalks, wrap in a damp towel and place in a plastic bag.
+Store in the refrigerator for up to two weeks.

 - Top chicken with a rhubarb chutney

 - Use rhubarb to make jam